gsmyridis/tuff/README.md

 **NOTE:** The crate is unstable depending on the features that are you use.
 Not all instructions are supported in all CPUs.

-`tuff` aims to be a fine-grained instrumentation based profiling crate.
-It provides the building blocks to measure your time various granularity sourcing timestamps from either the hardware directly or the operating system, trying to avoid overhead and resolution deterioration.
-Additionally it provides out of the box profiler that is easy to use to display the results in an informative fashion.

 # Usage

 ```rust